Tenants’ Guide: Simple Steps to Renting

 Securing the place you’d like to rent

-We usually require a deposit equalling around 6 weeks’ rent, payable before you move in (for rentals up to £100,000 per year, on an assured short-hold tenancy agreement).
+We usually require a deposit equalling around 5 weeks’ rent, payable before you move in (for rentals up to £50,000 per year, on an assured short-hold tenancy agreement) Anything over £50,000 will be a 6 week deposit.

 The deposit is held as security against non-payment of rent and/or any damages that may occur.
 But all being well, it is returned to you in full at the end of your tenancy.
 During your stay, it is registered in the government-backed tenancy deposit scheme.